 More recently, leading healthcare organizations are beginning to leverage their own data sources to calculate the cost of care more precisely in the OR and other areas.
 Using a new costing methodology from Strata Decision Technology, these health systems and hospitals are automating the calculation of resource costs used by patients as they move through their care journey.
 The Time-Driven Costing (TDC™) capability allows providers to extract time-based data from existing systems in an automated fashion, allowing for more accurate and detailed costing.
 TDC can help organizations better understand costs in the area of surgery, anesthesia, physician time, clinical time, emergency department, nursing and imaging, as well as more traditional time-driven activity based costing.

 Organizations across the country are beginning to adopt the time-driven costing methodology to advance the accuracy of their costing.
-At Montefiore Medical Center in New York, leaders used Time-Driven Costing to execute a staffing-to-demand strategy and create more accurate staffing models.
+At Montefiore Medical Center in New York, leaders used Time-Driven Costing to create more accurate staffing models.
 Using data from their EHR synced to time-keeping data with clinical information related to their ED, the organization was able to plan and staff correctly with levels of nursing staff and other providers based on historical volume and productivity trends.
 “We could start creating staffing models that are much more responsive, precise, and fine-tuned,” says director of decision support Jason Oliveira.

 When Owensboro (Ky.)
 Health adopted their decision support model in 2018, they too began using Time-Driven Costing to sync data.
 To support the organization’s cost analysis, they began pulling data from previously overlooked sources, such as radio frequency identification trackers.
 Decision support manager Jeremy Stewart and his team collaborated with Owensboro’s IT department to extract data from the RFID trackers worn by nurses and support physicians.
 They were able to leverage this data to discover comprehensive, data-driven insights on nurse activity levels and staffing needs.
 “We can more closely attribute costs directly to the patients the nurses serve, as opposed to going into a generic nursing bucket that would be allocated proportionally out to all patients that came within that department,” Stewart says.